one-hr/git-semantics/README.md

 ### nb

-a simple git plugin to remove `space` in branch name when creating new branch.
+a simple git plugin replace `space` with `-` in branch name when creating new branch.